swaters86/swaters86.github.io/source/_posts/How-to-prevent-Hexo-from-overwriting-source-files-in-your-GitHub-repo.md

 - Lastly, I configured Hexo (see the _config.yml file) so it deploys to the Master branch.

 This means all of the public files (The generated HTML, CSS, JS etc ) that Hexo deploys is deploying to the Master branch and I am able to commit any changes made to the source code to the "source_code" branch thus no versioning conflicts or overwriting of files occur.

+If you want to keep your local repo in sync with your remote repo then I would suggest switching to the repo and pulling the files that were deployed to it by Hexo and then switching to your branch for the source code and making commits from there.

 I initially experimented with creating a directory within the Master branch and I somehow thought I could initialize a branch inside of that directory yadda yadda and then I realized Git and other versioning control software work like that and the process was getting too complicated.

-If you have any questions about what I just posted then please feel free to shoot me an email or leave a comment here!
+Hopefully that helps.
+If you have any questions then please feel free to leave a comment here.
+If you think I could have achieved the above in a much simpler way then I would love to hear from you!